Selena Gomez Talks Deep Connection To ’13 Reasons Why’: ‘It Definitely Hits Home’

 “I would say yes, I’ve had to deal with it on a different scale.
 Whether it was just kids or growing up in the biggest high school in the world, which was Disney Channel, it was also adults that had the audacity to kind of tell me how I should live my life,” she continued.
 “It was very confusing for me.
 I had no idea who I was going to be, what I’m still going to become.”

 She added that those reasons are why she stayed connected to the project as an executive producer.
 “It definitely hits home,” she said.
-“It hits a very important part in me… I would do anything to be bale to have a good influence on this generation, and it’s hard, but I definitely relate to everything that was going on.
+“It hits a very important part in me… I would do anything to be able to have a good influence on this generation, and it’s hard, but I definitely relate to everything that was going on.
 I was there for the last episode, I was a mess just seeing it all come to life, because I’ve experienced just that for sure.”

 “Whether I like it or not, a lot of people have watched me grow up, and I do feel like, I have these conversations with my fans.
 I’ve never really wanted to be the kind of unapproachable person.
 I never wanted to seem that I had it all together, ever,” she added.
 “Whether I like it or not, people have seen a lot of my mistakes and I had to use that as a good thing, because then they’re able to trust me.
 I want to be a part of this this because I think this is what they want, this is what they need.”